tenzir/tenzir/web/docs/integrations/zscaler/README.md

 In the above example, the pipeline uses `0.0.0.0` to listen on all IP addresses available.

+Depending on how your NSS Feed is configured, you can futher dissect the opaque Syslog message into a structured record.

 ### Create an NSS Feed

 First, [deploy an NSS server](https://help.zscaler.com/zia/adding-nss-servers).